-Jackson confirmation speech notes US race struggle, progress
+Jackson’s speech highlights US race struggles, progress

 “Not only should the entire Black community be proud, the entire country should be proud because this has certainly been a long time coming,” she said.
 “And from this victory, we certainly have an opportunity to continue to build and create more victories.
 We’re not done yet.”

 Aaron Morrison writes about race and justice for the AP’s Race and Ethnicity team.
+He is based in New York.
 Follow him on Twitter: https://www.twitter.com/aaronlmorrison.